Bradley Ogden

-Bradley Ogden is a Traverse City, Michigan chef who manages Bradley Ogden Hospitality.
+Bradley Ogden is an American chef who manages Bradley Ogden Hospitality.

 Early career

 Ogden graduated from the Culinary Institute of America at Hyde Park, New York in 1977 with honors.
-He was the recipient of the Richard T. Keating Award, given to the student a who most likely succeeds.
+He was the recipient of the Richard T. Keating Award, given to the student most likely to succeed.
 In 1979, Ogden was hired as a sous chef at the American Restaurant in Kansas City.
-He worked closely with his friend and mentor James Beard and his consultants Joe Baun and Barbara Kafka, and was promoted to executive chef within six months.
+He worked closely with his friend and mentor James Beard and his consultants Joe Baum and Barbara Kafka, and was promoted to executive chef within six months.
 Ogden says the greatest influence on his cooking came from his early exposure to fresh Native American foods.

+In 1983, Ogden was the first executive chef at the Campton Place restaurant in San Francisco.
+In 1989, he founded the Lark Creek Inn, in Larkspur, California.

 Career

-In 1983, Ogden became executive chef at Campton Place hotel.
-After six years he opened the Lark Creek Inn, a restaurant in Larkspur with his then-wife Jody Ogden and his business partners Michael and Leslye Dellar.
-There are currently 14 restaurants that the Lark Creek Restaurant Group encompasses.

 In 2003, Ogden moved to Las Vegas and opened his restaurant in Caesars Palace with his son Bryan, who is also a chef.
 This was Ogden's first restaurant that opened outside of California.
 Both restaurants have since closed.
-He has appeared on such television programs as the Today Show, Good Morning, America, AM/San Francisco, Dinner at Julia's and Great Chefs of the West series on the Discovery Channel.
-In 2012, Ogden launched Bradley Ogden Hospitality, a four-pronged business venture seeking to encompass restaurants, consulting, social media and even a boutique resort community.
-Ogden started Bradley Ogden Hospitality with his son Bryan Ogden and operations specialist Tony Angotti.
-Bradley Ogden Hospitality (BOH) is composed of three divisions: Restaurant Development, Consulting and Design, and Digital.

-Today Chef Bradley Ogden serves as managing partner of Bradley Ogden Hospitality which he founded with his son, Chef Bryan Ogden.
+Chef Bradley Ogden served as managing partner of Bradley Ogden Hospitality which he founded with his son, Chef Bryan Ogden.
 The group consists of multiple areas of focus including media, restaurant development, new products and more.
 Ogden Hospitality opened four restaurants in 2015 including: The Pour Society and Bradley's Fine Diner in Houston, Texas as well as Bradley's Fine Diner, and Bradley's Funky Franks in Menlo Park, California.

-Awards and recognition

-At home, he has been featured in publications such as Food and Wine, Cooks Illustrated, The Wine Spectator, Gourmet and Life.
-Television credits include NBC's “The Today Show,” AM/San Francisco, Dinner at Julia's, Good Morning American and the Great Chefs of the West series.

-In 2000, Ogden received the honor of Chef of the Year from the Culinary Institute of America.
-Other awards include “Best California Chef” by the James Beard Foundation and the Silver Palate Award by the International Food Service Manufacturers’ Association in the category for independent restaurants in 2008.
-In 2004, Bradley at Caesars Palace received "Best New Restaurant" award by the James Beard Foundation.
+All have since closed.